deankoch/snapKrig/cran-comments.md

 * The first note indicates that this is a new release
 * The second note only occurs on rhub with the Windows platform.
 I believe it is due to [R-hub issue #503](https://github.com/r-hub/rhub/issues/503).
 * The third note only occurs on rhub with Fedora Linux.
 I believe this is due to a missing dependency ("tidy") on rhub's test machine

-This is a re-submission to fix an issue with the LICENSE file.
-The file has been replaced with the CRAN template in this submission.

 ## Test environments